keyboard_arrow_up

 Inertia Dyno

-Uses an electric motor to turn a flywheel mass approximately equal to one fourth the weight of the test vehicle.
+Uses an electric motor to turn a flywheel mass approximately equal to one-fourth the weight of the test vehicle.
 Once the flywheel achieves RPM equivalent to specified vehicular speed, braking forces are applied and measured.
-Inertia dynamometers are becoming the most widely used type of dynamometer in the torque-testing sectors of both the commercial and racing automobile industries, because they provide real-world results.
+Inertia dynamometers are becoming the most widely used type of dynamometer in the torque-testing sectors of both the commercial and racing automobile industries because they provide real-world results.
 The inertia of the roller drums is measured to calculate torque, revealing the rate at which an engine can accelerate a known rotational inertia from one RPM to another.

 AC Dynamometer

 Driven by an electric motor using alternating current, as opposed to direct current.
-The AC control unit uses a transducer called a load cell to provide an electrical signal to variable frequency drive at a magnitude proportional to the force being tested.
-The drive can be configured into a universal dynamometer which absorbs the power of the engine, but can also drive the engine for measuring friction and pumping losses.
+The AC control unit uses a transducer called a load cell to provide an electrical signal to a variable frequency drive at a magnitude proportional to the force being tested.
+The drive can be configured into a universal dynamometer which absorbs the power of the engine but can also drive the engine for measuring friction and pumping losses.
 They are typically more complex than other types of dynamometers, therefore more expensive, but their regenerative control units may be harnessed to collect and sell electricity back to the utility provider.

 Rope Brake Dynamometer